 - In a large bowl, mix the melted vegan butter, applesauce, monk-fruit sweetener or sugar, maple syrup, almond milk, vanilla, cinnamon, baking powder, and salt together.
 Add the flax eggs and mix.
 Add the oats and flour and mix until a thick batter forms.
 Fold in the raisins or dates.

-- Use a tablespoon to scoop out a tablespoon of batter per cookie, roll the dough into a ball and place onto a baking sheet lined with parchment paper.
-Use your fingers to press down on the cookies until they are about ½ inch thick.
+- Use a tablespoon to scoop out a tablespoon of batter per cookie and place onto a baking sheet lined with parchment paper.
+Use your fingers to gently form the cookies into round shapes and press down slightly on the cookies until they are about ½ inch thick.
 You should have about 60 cookies.

 - Bake in the oven for 7-10 minutes.
 They will be chewy and soft (similar to Alyssa's Healthy Oatmeal Bites texture)